truenas/documentation/content/SCALE/SCALETutorials/Datasets/DatasetsSCALE.md

 When setting quotas or changing the alert percentages for both the parent dataset and all child datasets, use the fields under **This Dataset and Child Datasets**.

-Enter a value in **Reserved space for this dataset** to set aside additional space for datasets that contain logs which could eventually take all available free space.
+Enter a value in **Reserved space for this dataset** to set aside additional space for datasets that contain logs, which could eventually take all available free space.
 Enter **0** for unlimited.

 For more information on quotas, see [Managing User or Group Quotas]({{< relref "ManageQuotas.md" >}}).